Dacia Duster Review 2024

 Overall verdict on the Dacia Duster

-While the looks of the latest Dacia Duster are clearly an evolution of the previous model's, there is plenty to tell you at a glance this is a bang up to date version.
-For starters, the tell-tale Y-shape headlights are bolder, as is the front grille treatment.
+While the looks of the latest Dacia Duster are clearly an evolution of the previous model's, there's plenty to tell you at a glance this is a bang-up-to-date version.
+It's got new mechanical underpinnings and a chunkier design, with bolder Y-shape headlights and front grille.

-Along the sides, you'll find wheelarch extension made from what Dacia calls 'Starkle'.
-This is a recycled material and is also used on the sill protectors.
-They aren't there just for show, either, as Duster is one of those cars many owners will use on unmade tracks and rougher terrain.
+Along the sides, you'll find wheelarch extensions made from what Dacia calls 'Starkle', a recycled material that's also used on the sill protectors.
+They aren't there just for show, either, as the Duster is impressive capable of tackling unmade tracks and rougher terrain if you fit chunkier tyres or choose the 4x4 version.

-On the road, the TCe 130 with front-drive is all the Dacia Duster you're every likely to need.
-It has a peppy feel to the way it drives that belies its modest power and performance.
+On the road, the TCe 130 with front-wheel drive is all the Dacia Duster you're every likely to need.
+It has a peppy feel that belies its modest power and performance.
 While not as nippy as a Volkswagen T-Roc, it's in keeping with the Dacia Duster's more rugged appeal.

 It's a similar story for the ride and handling.
 While not as agile as a Ford Puma, the Duster deals with corners in a calm, confident fashion, and there's noticeably less body lean than in the previous generation.
 Ragged road surfaces are dealt with ably and the steering is light around town yet sufficiently accurate on faster roads.
-Where the Dacia Duster trumps rivals is you simply don't worry if you have to dip a wheel into the verge on narrower lanes to avoid oncoming traffic as it has greater ground clearance and poise when some mud is thrown into the equation.
+Where the Dacia Duster trumps rivals is is greater ground clearance – with 217mm of space beneath the car you simply don't worry if you have to dip a wheel into the verge on narrower lanes to avoid oncoming traffic.

 Inside, there are plenty of wipe clean surfaces to complement the Duster's rugged exterior.
 However, it's also comfortable and roomy enough front and back, and the boot is a generous size.
-Only some hard, low-grade plastic spoil the interior ambience, and the infotainment works in a sluggish manner.
+Only some hard, low-grade plastics spoil the interior ambience, and the infotainment system is somewhat sluggish.

 Would that put us off picking a Dacia Duster as a robust small family SUV?
-No, as it's far outweighed by the car's other charms and abundant talents.
+No, as the few downsides are far outweighed by the car's other charms and abundant talents.

 Looking for a used car for sale?
 We've got 100s of Dacia Approved Used Cars for Sale for you to choose from, including a wide range of Dacia Duster cars for sale.
 If you're looking for the older version, you need our used Dacia Duster (2018-2024) review

 If you're more concerned about a car's ability than the badge on its snout, the Dacia Duster is probably already on your short list.
-It's comfortable drive, simple engine line-up, and ability to go further off the beaten track than most rivals give it a strong appeal.
+It's a comfortable drive, boasts a simple engine line-up, and has the ability to go further off the beaten track than most rivals, which all give it a strong appeal.

 With this latest generation of Dacia Duster, we'd also argue it now has an understated credibility and neatly detailed style to draw in a more hipster crowd.

-Some buyers will choose the four-wheel drive version of the Dacia Duster based purely on their needs, and they will be getting a fine small SUV with goat-like abilities.
-For the rest of us, the front-wheel drive version that shares the same 1.2-litre TCe 130 engine and six-speed manual transmission is the sweet spot.
-Go for the Journey trim and you get the larger infotainment screen with Apple CarPlay and Android Auto, plus larger digital cluster, automatic air conditioning, and 18-inch alloy wheels.
+Some buyers will choose the all-wheel-drive version of the Dacia Duster based purely on their needs, and they'll get a fine small SUV with goat-like abilities away from the tarmac.
+For the rest of us, the front-wheel-drive version with the 1.2-litre TCe 130 engine and six-speed manual transmission is the sweet spot.
+Go for the Journey trim and you get the larger infotainment screen with Apple CarPlay and Android Auto, plus a larger digital instrument cluster, automatic air conditioning, and 18-inch alloy wheels.

-There's not much that is as rugged as the Dacia Duster in 4x4 spec, but it does have plenty of rivals with clear bias to on-road driving.
-Prime among these are the Volkswagen T-Roc, Skoda Kamiq, and Ford Puma, which are all excellent to drive and sit in.
+There's not much that is as rugged as the Dacia Duster in 4x4 spec, but it does have plenty of rivals when it comes to on-road driving.
+Prime among these are the Volkswagen T-Roc, Skoda Kamiq, and Ford Puma, which are all excellent to drive and sit in but will cost you quite a bit more.

 The Suzuki Vitara comes close in the rugged stakes, but a Peugeot 2008 or Renault Captur are more likely alternatives.
-If you want an EV rather than petrol engine, there is the MG ZS EV or the Vauxhall Frontera.
+If you want an EV rather than petrol engine, there's the MG ZS EV or the forthcoming Vauxhall Frontera.

 Comfort and design: Dacia Duster interior